A stable deep adversarial learning approach for geological facies generation: Application

 \subsubsection{3D}

-Once we established its robustness, we extended the analysis to three-dimensional simulations (Figure \ref{fig:3d_data_comparison}).
-The architecture design of three-dimensional models are identical to two-dimensional architecture, with the exception that the two-dimensional convolutions becomes three-dimensional convolutions.
-The hyper-parameters used to train three-dimensional are showcased in Table \ref{tab:hyperparameters3d}
+Once established the robustness of the 2D model, we extend the analysis to 3D simulations (Figure \ref{fig:3d_data_comparison}).
+The architecture design of the 3D model is identical to 2D architecture, with the exception that the 2D convolutions becomes 3D convolutions and the activation function is a normalized Swish.
+The hyper-parameters used to train 3D models are showcased in Table \ref{tab:hyperparameters3d}.